On the outbreak of the second world war in 1939 many of the Abbey's treasures were evacuated for safety to country houses, such as Mentmore.

 About 60,000 sandbags were used to protect immoveable royal and medieval tombs.
 The Coronation Chair was sent for safety to Gloucester Cathedral and the Coronation Stone was buried secretly within the Abbey.
 The collection of wax funeral effigies was stored in Piccadilly tube station.
 The Pyx Chamber was used as the Abbey ARP [Air Raid Precautions] headquarters, College Hall was used by the team of firewatchers and the Museum was made ready as a dressing station and dispensary.
 An air raid shelter was available for the Abbey clergy in College Garden.
 The crypt of the Chapter House was also used as a shelter by staff and the decontamination squad.
 The choirboys were evacuated but later on in the war a choir was formed with local boys and men singing on weekdays, Sundays and at special services.

 On this night the Deanery and Cheyneygates was gutted by fire but the Jerusalem Chamber, Jericho Parlour and College Hall escaped.
-Westminster School Hall and the School Dormitory, and numbers 3, 6 and 7 Little Cloister [clergy houses] were also destroyed.
+Westminster School Hall and the School Dormitory, and numbers 3, 6 and 7 Little Cloister [clergy houses] were also destroyed (illustrated below).
 Other houses and the Library roof sustained damage.
 Services continued throughout the war with the nave altar being used after the May raid.

 On VE (Victory in Europe) Day, 8th May 1945, short services of thanksgiving were held every hour in the Abbey from 9.00am to 10.00pm.
 An estimated 25,000 people attended during the day, with the Lord Chancellor and House of Lords attending at 3.00pm (the House of Commons went to St Margaret's Westminster).
 A service was also held on the following Sunday, 13th May, when the standards of Canada, Australia, New Zealand and South Africa were laid on the High Altar to symbolize the loyalty of the whole Empire during the war.
 Services to celebrate VJ (Victory over Japan) Day were held on 15th and 16th August 1945 with great crowds attending.